Donakonda Airport

 Donakonda Airport (ICAO: VODK) is located at Donakonda in the Prakasam district of Andhra Pradesh, India.
 It was constructed during the Second World War by the British to refuel its aircraft.
 It is owned by the Airports Authority of India and is closed.
+There have been plans to redevelop the airstrip by the Airports Authority of India, but so far there is no further development.

 Airlines and destinations

 There are no scheduled commercial air services.